 DEAD WEEK: NO PRACTICES, WORK OUT SESSIONS, OR MEETINGS.
 During the summer (i.e., between the ending of one school year and the beginning of the next) the only restrictions on practices and competition are that all activities must be strictly voluntary, and the "Dead Week" must be observed, as follows: Schools are prohibited from participating in voluntary workouts, camps and/or clinics, weight training or competitions during the week (Sunday through Saturday) in which the Fourth of July falls each year.
-While athletes may work out on their own, they cannot do so at their school or any other Fulton County school site under the supervision of a coach or at any non-school site under the supervision of a coach.
+While athletes may work out on their own, they cannot do so at their school or any other Fulton County school site under the supervision of a coach.